 Session 1: What will they look like?
 Utopian/Dystopian Dichotomies vs. Real Eco-cities

-- Science Fiction, Biosphere I & II and their equivalents.
+- Science Fiction, BIOS and Biosphere 2 and their equivalents.

 - Successful models already in place.

 Session 2: How will they work?
 Engineering and Design of Urban life

 - Improving on past visions of “futuristic” urban environments.

 - Constructing new ways to inhabit old cities.

 Week 3: Who will pay for them?
 Start-Up Culture and emergent Business Models

 - Design thinking and generating resources to fund ventures.